evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S/_index.md

 ## Exterior

+The Audi e-tron S, with dimensions of 4901 mm in length, 1935 mm in width, and 1629 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 61 different paint colors when ordering this model.
 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and if equipped with rails, black rails.